GuanmingQiao/certified-kubernetes-administrator-course/docs/02-Core-Concepts/01-Core-Concepts-Section-Introduction.md

 #### Backup
 - `kubectl get all --all-namespaces -o yaml > all-deploy-services.yaml` Manually save all supported resource configurations.
 This is not as good as third-party solutions (like Velero).
 - `ETCDCTL_API=3 etcdctl snapshot save snapshot.db` Take a snapshot of ETCD DB.
 This will save the state of cluster.
+- Note: these operations can only be performed in a controlplane session, because the cert/key files will only be saved in the controlplane pod.
+If you are operating from a shell on maintainer node, you won't be able to call backup command unless you have the secrets locally.

 #### Restore
 - See [this](https://github.com/GuanmingQiao/certified-kubernetes-administrator-course/blob/master/docs/06-Cluster-Maintenance/07-Backup-and-Restore-Methods.md).
 Remember only to update `volumes` section of the manifest.
 Do not change the mapping from local to container.